lbryio/lbry.com/content/news/167-lbry-development-community-update-Apr-2018.md

 ### Subscription Page Improvements
 Currently, the subscriptions page is organized similar to the explore page where each channel has its own single row of 10 latest items.
 It becomes difficult to monitor your subscriptions for updated content in this fashion, so we will be changing the the page to look and behave similar to the Downloads/Published pages where channels are no longer grouped together, but instead, the latest content updates will be displayed at the top of the page.
 We will still show the 10 latest items per subscribed channel but they will be sorted by publish date across all subscriptions.

-We’re also working on syncing subscription data to the LBRY api server so that subscriptions are no longer lost if the LBRY cache is cleared or if you move to a new device (and we can sync to mobile too!).
+We’re also working on syncing subscription data to the LBRY API server so that subscriptions are no longer lost if the LBRY cache is cleared or if you move to a new device (and we can sync to mobile too!).
 This will also allow us to recommend similar content / channels in the future.

 ![new sub page](https://spee.ch/7/subs-new.png)

 ### Upcoming Feature: Hyperlinks to LBRY In-App Areas
 One of our new team members had a fantastic suggestion that would re-engage our users by providing hyperlinks to various areas in the LBRY app.
 Currently, we use the hyperlink functionality to provide users direct links to LBRY content and channel URLs (they open the app if you have it installed too!) via https://open.lbry.io but this new feature will allow us to hyperlink to areas such as Rewards, Publish, Wallet and Settings.
-On use case would be to send out an email encouraging publishing and provide the users a clickable URL that opens the app and brings them to the Publish feature.
+One use case would be to send out an email encouraging publishing and provide the users a clickable URL that opens the app and brings them to the Publish feature.

 ### Protocol - Wallet Server and Client Development Updates {#wallet}
 Large chunks of progress have been made on both the [wallet server](https://github.com/lbryio/lbryum-server/issues/54) and [client](https://github.com/lbryio/lbry/issues/1155) redesign/reimplementation.
 Once the server side is implemented, we should see significant performance gains that will translate directly to an improved app experience as claim information will load much faster, especially for new users on a first run.

-During the process of developing the Electrumx server to support LBRY claims, we were able to identify several improvements required on the full blockchain or LBRYcrd codebase.
-Initial testing is underway as e currently have a test server running these changes along with the enhanced Electrumx code that accepts wallet connections from the current LBRY wallet (and it will also support the new client when it’s ready).
+During the process of developing the ElectrumX server to support LBRY claims, we were able to identify several improvements required on the full blockchain or LBRYcrd codebase.
+Initial testing is underway as we currently have a test server running these changes along with the enhanced ElectrumX code that accepts wallet connections from the current LBRY wallet (and it will also support the new client when it’s ready).

 The client side, which is a Twisted based implementation of the wallet, is still in development but is able to create and receive basic transactions.
 The next phase is to support claim related transactions.
-The wallet was architected in such as way (see below) that it will be able to support multiple LBC wallets and even Bitcoin wallets if and when we’d decide to support bitcoin payments in the app.
+The wallet was architected in such a way (see below) that it will be able to support multiple LBC wallets and even Bitcoin wallets if and when we’d decide to support bitcoin payments in the app.

 ![wallet diagram](https://spee.ch/8/wallet-diagram.jpeg)